 - from 8:00 a.m. – 5:00 p.m.
 Monday – Friday

-- our office is located in Burton D. Morgan Hall Fourth Floor
+- our office is located in Burton D. Morgan Hall Fourth Floor, though we currently are not meeting guests in person there

-- we currently are remote, but you can book a consultation for a Teams meeting
+- we currently available to meet virtually in Teams; we invite you to book a consultation for a Teams meeting

 - email us: firstname.lastname@example.org